 by Laurie Lamson

-What Is International Peace Day?
+What Is the International Day of Peace?

 An annual day of ceasefire and peace every 21st of September.
 Throughout the years, millions of people have been active on Peace Day in every country of the world, and hundreds of organizations have carried out life-saving activities in areas of conflict.